 Some players like a thicker grip, and it might be advantageous to those with arthritis or that like to have a looser grip.
 Each layer of grip tape adds about 1/64th of an inch.

 While that may not seem like a lot, a couple of extra layers can make a big difference.
 Midsize golf grips, though only slightly larger than standard, can be difficult to find.
-Jumbo golf grips are most commonly used for putters.
-Just remember, your grip should fit like a shoe- if something doesn’t feel right it is probably not a correct fit for you.
+Golfers use jumbo golf grips primarily for putters.
+Just remember, your grip should fit like a shoe.
+Likely, you’re using the wrong grip type if it doesn’t feel right.

 Types of Golf Grips